 Yes, God redeems and rescues souls from hell, AND He does not stand in the way of your sinful desires and actions – or mine!
 That is a critical thought that could radically change all your relationships.

 God has a plan, and the sin in the Garden was allowed and part of His plan.
-How can you know that – because it happened!
-Anything that has occurred was permitted by God and is part of His plan.
+How can you know that?
+Because it happened!
+God permitted anything that occurred and is part of His plan.
 He is in control as He orchestrates the plan to its glorious and perfect end.

 Is He PERFECT when He doesn’t prevent you from sinning and lets you experience its consequences?
 Of course!
 That may be the most important thing for you to realize right now.
 When you stop someone from experiencing consequences, you MAY be hindering their growth and learning.
 Maybe the consequences become the seed that is planted to grow new behavior!